 In this course, Coach Chris Lepore presents "Climbing the Ladder-How to Create Value for Yourself".
 Coach Lepore speaks about the importance of networking when looking to move up the ladder in the coaching world, before he speaks on the qualities which make a great assisant coach.
 Coach wraps up with a 1 minute question and answer period coering all topics pertaining to climbin the ladder.

+In 2018, LePore was named to the National Association of Basketball Coaches’ (NABC) Under Armour 30-Under-30 list.
+The 30-Under-30 list recognizes a group of up-and-coming young assistant coaches in men’s college basketball.
 The award recognizes coaches who excel in community service involvement, mentorship and impact on others, professional manner and attitude and professional association involvement.

-Prior to UNCG, LePore spent two seasons as a student manager for the Belmont men's basketball program.
+Prior to UNCG, LePore was a student manager for the Belmont men's basketball program.
 At Belmont, LePore worked hands-on with three All-Americans: NBA champion Ian Clark (2017 Golden State Warriors), JJ Mann and Evan Bradds.
 Belmont appeared in the NCAA Tournament and the NIT in his two seasons with the program.